vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

   1. The order database got updated
   2. The inventory database is just about to get updated
   3. The backup happened before the inventory database got updated
-  4. The inventory database gets updated but my backup does not have this information
+  4. The inventory database gets updated but the backup does not have this information
   5. The system crashed and I restored it
-  6. The state of the system is such that my orders database has this information but my inventory database does not.
+  6. The state of the system is such that the orders database has this information but the inventory database does not.
   7. Another order could get executed against the same item successfully needing a manual reconciliation process or
-  8. My application could crash because it does not pass the referential integrity test of the orders database if it is enforced in it.
+  8. The application could crash because it does not pass the referential integrity test of the orders database if it is enforced in it.
 * **Orphan States :** When the e-commerce vendor sees a discrepancy in the bill against the number of orders that were shipped, he got billed for 6000 additional orders while he only processed 5900 orders that month.
   1. Where the exact opposite of the missing links scenario happens
   2. The orders database gets backed up before it can register

 This may be agreeable to some use cases in some businesses, so what if i lost a couple comments and a couple posts in Facebook after recovery ?
-So what if I did not re-populate my video recommendations completely on Netflix after recovery
+So what if I did not re-populate video recommendations completely on Netflix after recovery

 ### Consistent Business Backups, Limited Availability

+Assuming that I have figured that I need to write a piece of code/ module that can co-ordinate with all databases, here are a bunch of challenges I would face with doing that

+1. To be able to achieve a consistent time-coordinated backup, I should first be able to tell all the services that write/read data from databases to not do so until I create a Checkpoint, this only makes my backup time-coordinated.
+2. A Checkpoint needs to be created when all the database systems have reached consistency
+3. Depending on whether I am performing a full or incremental backup, all the systems will remain unavailable for which I am taking co-ordinated backups